'It definitely feels early': GOP's long race to 2024 begins

 “It is, after all ... his decision.
 It’s a decision he shares with his family,” Wilson said.
 “He is much admired.
 It’s obvious from what has occurred he is much feared and demonized by this (Biden) administration.”

 Colvin reported from Wellington, Ohio.
-Associated Press writer Michael R. Blood contributed to this report from Simi Valley, Calif.
+Associated Press writer Michael R. Blood contributed to this report from Simi Valley, California.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.